nignatiadis/TRACER/README.md

 jl_pkg_setup('/Applications/Julia-1.2.app/Contents/Resources/julia/bin')
 ```

 You might have to change the last line from above, to match your own Julia installation.
-See the corresponding documentation file from `JuliaCall`, e.g. ?jl_pkg_setup for instructions on how to do this.
+See the corresponding documentation file from `JuliaCall`, e.g. `?jl_pkg_setup` for instructions on how to do this.

-Finally, run the file "vignette/julia_boot_sampling.R", i.e. make sure your working directory is the "vignette" folder and execute:
+Finally, run the file "vignette/julia_boot_sampling.R", i.e., make sure your working directory is the "vignette" folder and execute:

 ```
 source("julia_boot_sampling.R")